ga4gh/va-spec/docs/source/introduction.rst

 **Attic:**

+The VA-Spec is built on the SEPIO Modeling Framework - leveraging this established methodology for defining provenance-focused standards, to define diverse VA Statement profiles as extensions of a Core Information Model (see `"What is the SEPIO Framework?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_.

+And it is built as an extension of the SEPIO Modeling Framework - leveraging this established model and profiling methodology for defining provenance-focused standards, to define diverse VA Statement profiles as extensions of a Core Information Model (see `"What is SEPIO?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_.

 The series of figures below provides a high-level overview of the processes through which VA models are generated, from the creation and evolution of the foundational Core-IM, to derivation of Statement profiles from the Core-IM, to the maturation of draft profiles into established standards, and the adoption and iterative refinement of these standards.